Madhini237/Reranking-in-RAG/README.md

 LangChain (if used)
 Google Colab / Jupyter Notebook

-Dataset
+DATASET

 The project uses textual datasets for evaluating retrieval quality and answer generation performance.
 The dataset consists of:
-Query-document pairs
+*Query-document pairs
-Context passages
+*Context passages
-Ground truth relevant answers/documents
+*Ground truth relevant answers/documents

 The dataset is preprocessed using:
-Text cleaning
+*Text cleaning
-Tokenization
+*Tokenization
-Embedding generation
+*Embedding generation
-Chunking for retrieval
+*Chunking for retrieval

-Neural Reranking
+NEURAL RERANKING

 The core improvement in this project is the use of a Cross-Encoder Reranker.
 Why Reranking?